-Medicare beneficiaries retain their freedom of choice and can receive services from any Medicare provider outside of the ACO at any time.
-ACOs are forbidden from restricting the providers from which a beneficiary may seek care; however, the advantage of an ACO is better-coordinated care.
-The ACO model is based on enhancing care coordination across the continuum.
-Referring beneficiaries to providers within BHN is preferred since BHN's provider network is built on integration and care coordination processes focused on improving the patient experience, ensuring continuity of care and providing appropriate access to disease and case management programs.
+Medicare beneficiaries retain their freedom of choice and can receive services from any Medicare provider outside of the BHN ACO at any time.
+The advantage of being a part of an ACO is the providers that collectively work together to provide better-coordinated healthcare across the continuum for the beneficiary.
+BHN's provider network is built on integration and care coordination processes focused on improving the patient experience, ensuring continuity of care and providing appropriate access to disease and case management programs.